 Constructions can use items in one or many sources.
 Constructions automatically update when new data sources are added.

 - Save and Apply Expression

 - View the Definition

 1. Expression Editor

 The expression editor is the interface by which the new item definition is entered.
-The expression editor supports both typing and drag and drop to build the expression.
+The expression editor supports typing and drag and drop to build the definitions.